 At the Detroit Zoo

-The adult bald eagle has a white head and tail with dark brown bodies and wings.
+The adult bald eagle has a white head and tail with a dark brown body and wings.
 Their legs and bills are bright yellow.
 Young birds attain adult coloring in about five years.

 A symbol of strength and freedom, the bald eagle was chosen in 1782 as the National Emblem and is pictured on the Great Seal of the United States.